Originally authored by Josh Callaghan, former General Manager of Wealth, Canstar

-To help be as inclusive as possible, I’ll use the example of someone who is able to commit to $100 per month for investing.
-The guidance below can apply for any size portfolio but as you get into the tens of thousands there may be better ways to allocate your funds across sectors and products to optimise return and minimise fees.
+To help be as inclusive as possible, we’ll use the example of someone who is able to commit to $100 per month for investing.
+The guidance below can apply for any size portfolio, but as you get into the tens of thousands, there may be better ways to allocate your funds across sectors and products to optimise return and minimise fees.
 Until then, let’s stick with this example.

 Shares and managed funds

-The reason it’s so hard to invest at low amounts is, frankly, because many fund managers and stockbrokers don’t want your business.
-Generally, the investment world makes their money from either ongoing fees on large sums invested or commission on large trades so they price those with smaller balances out of the market.
+The reason it’s often hard to invest with low amounts is because many fund managers and stockbrokers don’t want your business.
+Generally, the investment world makes its money from either ongoing fees on large sums invested or commission on large trades, so they price those with smaller balances out of the market.

-In short, $1000 will get you access to a professionally managed fund at a wholesale rate so let’s start there as an example.
-Like I said, fund managers have minimum investment amounts to discourage small balances.
-However, some have an option to reduce the minimum buy in on the proviso that the investor commits to contributing $100 or more per month into that fund.
+In short, $1,000 could get you access to a professionally managed fund at a wholesale rate so let’s start there as an example.
+Fund managers have minimum investment amounts to discourage small balances.
+However, some have an option to reduce the minimum buy-in on the proviso that the investor commits to contributing $100 or more per month into that fund.

-Obviously, it’s 10 months’ worth of saving at $100 per month.
-You can do this in an everyday bank account, but in the interest of being a return-hungry investor, I’m going to suggest you at least consider getting a little investment return on your savings while you build them up.
-Two main options for this are micro investing and using a bonus saver account.
+Obviously, it’s 10 months worth of saving at $100 per month.
+You can do this in an everyday bank account, but in the ‘interest’ of being a return-hungry investor, we’re going to suggest you at least consider getting a little investment return on your savings while you build them up.
+Two main options for this are micro-investing and using a bonus saver account.

 Micro Investing vs Bonus Saving Account

-Micro investing can be a great way of accumulating ‘forgotten’ savings with apps like Acorns and FirstStep who will round up your spending and invest it for you.
-Micro-investing is a great idea and for some people who couldn’t save in any other way it may, over the long term, build a little investment nest egg that would have otherwise been spent.
+Micro investing can be a way of accumulating ‘forgotten’ savings with apps like Raiz and FirstStep offering to round up your spending and invest it for you.
+Micro-investing is an option for some people who couldn’t save in any other way, and it may, over the long term, build a little investment nest egg that would have otherwise been spent.

-A bonus saving account is an account offered by a bank or credit union that encourages saving by paying a bonus interest rate if you meet certain criteria – for example, if you contribute a certain amount a month (usually around $40) and don’t make any withdrawals.
+A bonus saving account is an account offered by a bank or credit union that encourages saving by paying a bonus interest rate if you meet certain criteria – for example, if you contribute a certain amount each month and don’t make any withdrawals.

-The important difference is that micro investing is invested in shares and bonds while the bonus saving account is held in cash at the bank, like any other bank account.
-The purpose of this part of the endeavour is just to get to $1000 in 10 months.
-So, with no downside risk and almost guaranteed returns, the bonus saving account seems to be the logical option.
-You can compare bonus saver accounts on Canstar.
+The important difference is that micro-investing is invested in assets like shares and bonds, while the bonus saving account is held in cash at the bank, like any other bank account.
+Either way, the aim of this part of the endeavour is just to get to $1000 in 10 months.

-Whether you’re using the Colonial platform or going out to the wider market, the need to choose a fund is the same.
+When choosing an investment fund, there are a number of factors to think about.
 Past performance is not an indication of future performance but it can often be a good starting place for assessing relative performance.
-When comparing the past five years of performance, the fact is that each of those funds have produced that return in the exact same market conditions.
+When comparing the past five years of performance, the fact is that each of those funds has produced that return in the exact same market conditions.
 So, you may find past performance useful as a quality indicator to narrow down the selection.

 Finally, avoid analysis paralysis.
-It’s important to take the time to make a good decision but don’t get to the point where you make no decision because you’ve over-complicated it.
-Have a look at Canstar’s managed fund ratings, narrow your selection down and then go for it as soon as you’re ready.
+It’s important to take the time to make an informed decision, but don’t get to the point where you make no decision at all because you’ve over-complicated it.
+Have a look at Canstar’s managed fund Star Ratings to help narrow your selection down, then go for it as soon as you’re ready.